-has final jurisdiction in the approval of Newton’s Subdivision Ordinances.

-Site Preparation Work Prohibited
+10-1-11: APPEAL AUTHORITY

+The Appeal Authority for Land Use decisions relating to this Title, except where otherwise noted, is the Town Council.

+The Town Council shall hear appeals on final decisions made by the Land Use Authority and shall hear complaints about the conduct of the Land Use Authority in administering the provisions of this Title.

+A party appealing or complaining of a Land Use Authority decision under this Title must exhaust its remedies under this Section (by appealing or complaining to the Town Council) before bringing an action against the Town in a court of law.

+A party who has submitted a subdivision application or petition may appeal or complain to the Town Council under this Title.
+In such an appeal or complaint, the party may appeal or complain only regarding the Land Use Authority’s treatment of that party’s own application; a third party may not appeal or complain of Land Use Authority decisions or conduct.

+A party desiring to appeal or complain of a Land Use Authority decision shall submit to the Town Council the following in writing:

+A brief explanation of the relief the party is seeking, the reason the party submitted its application or petition, the Land Use Authority’s decision and treatment of the application or petition, and why the applicant believes the Land Use Authority misapplied the provisions of this Title or abused the discretion given it by this Title.

+The most recent version of the application or petition the party submitted.

+Any supplemental documentation or information that the Town Council requests.

+All appeals and complaints must be emailed or mailed to a member of the Town Council using that member’s official Town address and/or email account listed on the Town website.

+10-1-12: SITE PREPARATION WORK PROHIBITED:

 No excavation, grading or regrading, or removal of vegetation for a proposed subdivision shall take place and no building permits shall be issued until a proposed subdivision has received approval, and the plat has been recorded, or a warranty bond has been paid.

-Incomplete Application
+10-1-13: INCOMPLETE APPLICATION:

-The lack of any information required by this title, or improper information supplied by the applicant shall be cause to find a subdivision application incomplete.
+The lack of any information required by this Title, or improper information supplied by the applicant shall be cause to find a subdivision application incomplete.
 Newton shall allow 60 days from the date of notification of an incomplete application for the applicant to provide the required information and provide a complete application.
-If the application remains incomplete after 60 days from the notification, the entire incomplete application shall be returned to the applicant accompanied by application fees paid, less any administrative expense incurred by the town of Newton to process the application.
+If the application remains incomplete after 60 days from the notification, the entire incomplete application shall be returned to the applicant accompanied by application fees paid, less any administrative expense incurred by the Town of Newton to process the application.

-Compliance Required
+10-1-14: COMPLIANCE REQUIRED:

 The following general requirements and standards apply to the development of property (subdivision of property or issuing of a building permit) within the corporate boundaries of Newton Town:

 Subdivision of Property.
-It shall be unlawful for any person to subdivide any tract or parcel of land that is located wholly or in part in the town except in compliance with this title.
+It shall be unlawful for any person to subdivide any tract or parcel of land that is located wholly or in part in the Town except in compliance with this title.
 No plat of any subdivision shall be recorded until it has been submitted, reviewed, and approved as provided herein.